 We need replications since demand of the Boston customer is set to a probability distribution.
 The model will have stochastic behavior resulting in a less representative experiment run.
 To improve representability we will enable replications, which will result in conducting several runs per each iteration.
 Keep in mind that replications require more time to complete the experiment.

-• Type Dropped Orders in the Name column filter field to filter statistics by their names.
+- Type Dropped Orders in the search box to filter statistics.

-• Enable the toggle button to the right of the Demand Placed (Dropped Orders) by Customer to activate data collection for these statistics.
+- Enable the toggle button of the Demand Placed (Dropped Orders) by Customer to activate data collection for these statistics.

 Now we will define the variable parameters, i.e., the data the experiment will work with.
 In our case we will vary the Min and Max parameters of the inventory policy.